Great Salt Lake

 Antelope Island at Great Salt Lake.
 (Image by Annica Beckman from Pixabay)

 Great Salt Lake is the largest saline lake in the Western Hemisphere and the eighth largest in the world.
 The ecology of the lake is an extraordinary example of the rich web of relationships between people, land, water, food and survival.
-The 1,700 square miles of various water environments, remote islands and shorelines, with Utah’s highest density of wetlands, provide habitat for plants, brine shrimp, reptiles, amphibians, mammals, shorebirds and waterfowl.
+The various water environments, remote islands and shorelines, with Utah’s highest density of wetlands, provide habitat for plants, brine shrimp, reptiles, amphibians, mammals, shorebirds and waterfowl.
 Birds rely on the lake, a critical link in the Pacific Flyway between North and South America.
-Every year 10 million birds from 338 different species come to rest, eat and breed during migrations of a thousand miles or more.
+Every year as many as 12 million birds from 339 different species come to rest, eat and breed during migrations of a thousand miles or more.
 With the decline of other lakes, Great Salt Lake is increasingly important to these species.

 The Utah Department of Natural Resources is committed to preserving and protecting Great Salt Lake.
-The Division of Water Resources aids this goal by developing the Great Salt Lake Basin Integrated Plan, studying and modeling the lake and the river systems that feed it, administering water conservation programs and managing the state’s weather modification program.
-Check out this one-pager and brochure to learn more about the importance of Great Salt Lake, the role each division plays in preserving it and actions underway.
+The Division of Water Resources aids this goal by developing the Great Salt Lake Basin Integrated Plan, studying and modeling the lake and the river systems that feed it, administering water conservation programs and managing the state’s cloud seeding program.
+Check out this one-pager and brochure to learn more about the importance of Great Salt Lake, the role each agency plays in preserving it and actions underway.

 Due to its shallowness (an average of 14 feet deep and a maximum of 35 feet deep), the water level can fall dramatically during dry years and rise during wet years.
 When snowpack melts in the spring, the lake usually rises about 2 feet.
 However, record snowpack in 2023 triggered a rise of 5.5 feet!
 In 2022 and 2021, the elevation only went up about 1 foot because of the poor snowpack.

-The lake’s shallow, warm waters cause frequent, sometimes heavy lake-effect snowfall in the Wasatch Mountains, which contributes to snowpack (about 5-8%) and winter tourism.
+The lake’s shallow, warm waters cause frequent, sometimes heavy, lake-effect snowfall in the Wasatch Mountains.
+This contributes to snowpack (about 5-10%) and winter tourism.
 When the lake level is low, more lake bed is exposed, which can cause severe dust pollution.
 The dust carries heavy metals and chemicals into the air, which impacts air quality.
-At an average water level of 4,200 feet, the lake is approximately 75 miles long and 30 miles wide, with 335 miles of shoreline.
+At its historic average water level of 4,200 feet, the lake was approximately 75 miles long and 35 miles wide, covering 1,700 square feet.

 The average daily value of Great Salt Lake hit a new record low in November 2022, when it dropped to 4188.5 feet as measured at the South Arm Causeway gauge location.
 On October 18, 2021, the lake’s elevation had dropped to 4190.2, which was a new record low at that time.
 Prior to that, the previous record low was set in October 1963, with an elevation of 4191.35, rounded to 4191.4 to conform with data reporting formats of the time and a recorded size of 950 square miles.
 (In 1963, levels were measured to the hundredth.
 Today, they are measured to the tenth of a foot.)
 In 1986, the surface area was at the historic high of 3,300 square miles and an elevation of 4,211.65.
 USGS keeps records of the lake dating back to 1847 when the pioneers first settled in Utah.